-If you open an MDL file that uses a particular character set encoding in a MATLAB session that uses a different encoding, a warning appears.
+If you open an MDL file that uses a particular character set encoding in a MATLAB session that uses different encoding, a warning is produced.
 For example,

 suppose that you create an MDL file in a MATLAB session configured for

 Shift_JIS and open it in a session

 windows-1252.
 The warning message displays the encoding of

 the current session and the encoding used to create the model.
 You can ignore this warning